-In this post, we’ll dive into exactly how to construct an excellent ingredients list that will help you clearly communicate your product materials specs for your manufacturing partner.
+In this article, we’ll explain how to construct an excellent ingredients list that will help you clearly communicate your product’s material specifications for your manufacturing partner.

 An effective BOM doesn’t have to be generated by sophisticated software — it can be as simple as an Excel spreadsheet.
-Organization is the key to a good BOM, which also makes you look very professional to your vendors, so they’re less likely to sneak one past you!
+Good organization is the key to a good BOM, which also makes you look professional to your vendors, so they’re less likely to try to sneak one past you!

 BOMs are usually broken up into several categories, according to engineering areas of responsibility (AoRs).
-MEs and EEs make their own component lists during development, from which the pre-production BOM is assembled.
+MEs (mechanical engineers) and EEs (electrical engineers) make their own component lists during development, from which the pre-production BOM is assembled.

 Categorization makes it easy for you, your colleagues, and vendors to find what they need in your BOM.
-For example, the PCBA (printed circuit board assembly) manufacturer only cares about the PCBs and the components that need to be surface mounted onto the boards — the packaging components usually don’t need to be procured for the early proto-builds.
+For example, the PCBA (printed circuit board assembly) manufacturer only cares about the PCBs and components that must be surface mounted onto the boards — the packaging components usually don’t need to be procured for the early proto-builds.

-Here’s an example of the typical categories and components of a consumer hardware product’s BOM; if this BOM was built in an Excel spreadsheet, each category would be its own tab (note that AoR stands for Area of Responsibility).
+Here’s an example of the typical categories and components of a consumer hardware product’s BOM; if this BOM was built in an Excel spreadsheet, each category would be its own tab.

 Within each category, you can further organize your BOM by cost.
-Electronics manufacturers typically charge you a margin on all components they source for you, however the cost to source expensive (chips) and low-priced components (screws) is not that different.
-You can negotiate with the manufacturer for a lower margin on higher priced items over a certain threshold.
+Electronic component manufacturers typically charge a margin on all components they source for you.
+However, the cost to source expensive (chips) and low-priced components (screws) is not that different — and you can negotiate with the manufacturer for a lower margin on higher-priced items over a certain threshold.

 Here are a few best practices to consider as you’re building your BOM:

 It’s standard practice for each part to have a unique part number.
-In your BOM, the part number is the foremost identifier of the part, with a secondary text description to help with human readability.
+In your BOM, the part number is the foremost identifier of the part, with a secondary text description that makes it easier for humans to read.

 There are different schools of thought on part numbering systems:

-The simplest is a non-intelligent, purely sequential system where the part number doesn’t give any information on what a part is.
+The simplest is a purely sequential system where the part number doesn’t give any information about the part.
 For example, a screw and a resistor entered into the system adjacent to each other will be parts 001514 and 001515.
 This has the advantage of being lightweight in implementation; however, it’s not very human-readable.
 Consider using part numbers easier for humans to read in your BOM for manufacturing as well, to help mistake-proof your manufactured assemblies.

-The other system is an intelligent system, with the part number denoting what type of part it is.
+A different approach is to use an intelligent system in which the part number denotes what type of part it is.
 For example, a screw will be part SCRW1014, and a resistor will be RES2208.
-This is more human-readable, but as the types of parts in your master part library increases, you need to continuously make new categories and define new rules (see example P/N designation for a super simple BOM in the image below).
+This is more human-readable, but as the types of parts in your master part library increases, you’ll need to make new categories and define new rules (see example P/N designation for a super simple BOM in the image below).

 Regardless of what scheme you choose, make sure you keep a master part list, even if it’s just another spreadsheet.
 If you’re interested in learning more about part number schemes, read this.